serdargokhan/todo-api-with-koajs/README.md

   GET /api/todo
 ```

 Everyone can send a request to this endpoint.
-There is no authentication.
+There is no authentication for this route.

 ```json
 {